 Road conditions in Iceland vary wildly depending on the season.
 Summer is usually the best time of year to visit because of the weather, but we’ve also had snowstorms in June.
 You never know what to expect.
 Winter brings rain, sleet, snow, hail, slush, and black ice, which can make things extremely risky.

 One of the more dangerous times to drive Iceland is wintertime.
-Your rental company will provide you with a vehicle with studded snow tires, but you also need to be responsible.
+Your rental company in Iceland will provide you with a vehicle with studded snow tires, but you also need to be responsible.
 Go slowly in snowy or icy conditions.
 Checking the weather forecast frequently (multiple times a day) could save your life.
 Weather conditions in Iceland change rapidly, so it’s important to know if your drive from Reykjavik to Vik is going to be derailed by an unexpected snowstorm.

 Hopefully, you can avoid these types of treacherous situations by being smart and safe.
 If you do find yourself caught in a blizzard, it’s best to delay your travel plans.
 Take shelter in the nearest town, village, or campsite or pull over to the side of the road until the storm has passed.
 Search and rescue will come looking for you as soon as it’s safe.

 It’s a good idea to leave your travel plan with the Icelandic authorities via the SafeTravel.is driving safety website.
 You can also check road closures and get more driving safety tips at the Icelandic Road and Coastal Administration website, road.is.